FlagOpen/FlagEmbedding/README.md

 scores = q_embeddings @ p_embeddings.T
 ```
 For the value of the argument `query_instruction_for_retrieval`, see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list).
 To load your fine-tuned model, use your instruction if you add it during fine-tuning.
-Set it to an empty string `""` if you don't add an instruction to the query in your json file.

 By default, FlagModel will use all available GPUs when encoding.
 Please set `os.environ["CUDA_VISIBLE_DEVICES"]` to select specific GPUs.
 You also can set `os.environ["CUDA_VISIBLE_DEVICES"]=""` to make all GPUs unavailable.